PanagiotisPitsikoulis/xmas-countdown/README.md

-# interactive-ui.js
+# Christmas countdown
-Multiple interactive UI interfaces built on javascript.
+Opensource christmas calendar with an interactive UI built on javascript.
-Our aim is to build a collection of state-of-the-art interactive and modern looking UI templates free for everyone to use.